 These questions are a straightforward mix of professional and personal.
 The adcom wants assurance that you have a clear professional focus and a solid plan for making productive use of the Kelley MBA resources.
-Beyond that, they’re looking for engaging applicants who are willing to share their life experiences and understand what they have to contribute.
-Strive for balance and coherence among the essays overall: use them to present different facets of your character, while avoiding contradictory qualities (i.e., you can be a vigorous risk-taker in one and a tender-hearted soul in another, but not a vigorous risk-taker in one and tentative or overly cautious in another).
+Beyond that, they’re looking for engaging applicants who are willing to share their life experiences and understand what they can contribute.
+Strive for balance and coherence among the essays overall: use them to present different facets of your character while avoiding contradictory qualities (i.e., you can be a bold risk-taker in one and a tender-hearted soul in another, but not a bold risk-taker in one and overly cautious in another).

-Please discuss your immediate post-MBA professional goals.
+Discuss your immediate post-MBA professional goals.
 How will your professional experience, when combined with a Kelley MBA degree, allow you to achieve these goals?
 Should the short-term goals you have identified not materialize, what alternate career paths might you consider?
-(500 words max)
+(500 words)

 This question encourages you to present your goals in the context of your experience and to integrate your MBA plans with both.
-With only 500 words, be selective and thoughtful about what points from your career to discus to contextualize your goals.
+With only 500 words, be selective and strategic about what points from your career to discuss.
 Also, the question specifies short-term goals.
-While it would be fine to add a sentence or a phrase about longer-term goals or overall career vision, keep your goals discussion focused on the same time frame the question focuses on: immediately post-MBA.
+While it would be fine to add a sentence or so about longer-term goals or overall career vision, keep your goals discussion focused on the same time frame the question focuses on: immediately post-MBA.
 This question is asking for linkages among your experience, your short-term goals, and your anticipated MBA experience, so make an essay plan or outline that forms an integrated message out of these elements.

 In answering the last point, continue the linkage approach: the alternatives you identify should build on your experience in some way and be consistent with your expressed career interests.
 Show that you are adaptable and strategic, informed about the options, and resourceful in your thinking.

 Please respond to one of the following short essay prompts.
 (300 words max)